Styling Flask

 - Do this with them.
 Be sure they understand.

-Quick Recap: HTML and CSSHTML structures the page; CSS styles it.
+HTML structures the page; CSS styles it.
 The CSS tags match the HTML tags.

 We put CSS in a separate file and link it to the HTML.